 -

-Handmade or prepared fresh: Unlike commercially available ghee, that is made in large plants, A2 desi ghee is made in small batches and prepared fresh in each batch.
-This offers more availability of bio-active compounds that are good for you.
+Handmade or prepared fresh: Unlike commercially available ghee, which is made in large plants, A2 desi ghee is made in small batches and prepared fresh in each batch.
+This offers more availability of bioactive compounds that are good for you.

 -

-Granular texture: A2 desi ghee is usually made in open pan heating and slow-cooked to get ghee.
-The entire process including the slow-cooling method creates medium soft granules evenly distributed in the ghee.
+Granular texture: A2 desi ghee is usually made in an open pan, heating and slow-cooked to get ghee.
+The entire process, including the slow-cooling method, creates medium soft granules evenly distributed in the ghee.
 These granules also earmark the quality of the ghee.

 -

 Great aroma and taste: A2 dahi ghee has immense aroma and flavours.
 It offers a nice aroma and has a buttery taste because of the initial fermentation process.
-This enhances the flavors in the food the ghee is added to.
+This enhances the flavours in the food when the ghee is added.

 -

-Zero preservatives: A2 desi cow ghee is usually free of all preservatives including butyl hydroxyl anisole (BttA), that is used in commercial ghee to increase shelf-life.
+Zero preservatives: A2 desi cow ghee is usually free of all preservatives, including butyl hydroxyl anisole (BHA), which is used in commercial ghee to increase shelf life.

-Overall, ghee made from either cream and curd, both lubricate joints, are beneficial for skin, (ensure) stronger immune function, better memory, heart health, fertility, and also helps assimilation of vitamin D. A balanced diet suggests consumption of two tablespoons of cow’s ghee daily.
+Overall, ghee made from either cream or curd, both lubricate joints, is beneficial for skin (ensures stronger immune function, better memory, heart health, and fertility) and also helps assimilation of vitamin D. A balanced diet suggests consumption of two tablespoons of cow’s ghee daily.

 Conclusion